 When is this happening?

-Construction is scheduled to begin in May or June 2022 and will take approximately 12 months to complete.
-Check back for the starting date.
+Construction is scheduled to begin the second week of July and will take approximately 12 months to complete.

 Why is CMC doing this?